mikael-ros/neobeam/readme.md

 - Marp Extension for Visual Studio Code

 > [!TIP]
 > This font by default uses the fonts Roboto, Roboto Mono (for code) and Noto Sans Math (for math).
 These are imported in the CSS file, but you can aquire them yourself too, or change them out.
+In the LTH C-sektionen and D-sektionen themes, Roboto is switched out for Helvetica.

 #### 📥 In an existing presentation
 1. Download or copy the neobeam.css file into your project OR use the direct link.